Popeyes spicy chicken sandwich launch heats up social media

 Some experts say Popeyes’ newfound visibility could change its customer base.

 “Popeyes is not top five when it comes to naming restaurants in the U.S.,” said Eric Smallwood, the president of Apex Marketing Group.
-“But this sandwich is putting them on the map for in areas that don’t have them.”
+“But this sandwich is putting them on the map in areas that don’t have them.”

 Popeyes has more than 3,000 locations across 40 states, Washington, D.C. and Puerto Rico.